sophiaponte/prefect-legacy/docs/orchestration/flow_config/executors.md

 ## LocalExecutor

 The [LocalExecutor](/api/latest/executors.md#localexecutor) executes all tasks locally in a single thread.
-It's the default executor in Prefect.
+It's the default executor in prefectlegacy.
 It's a good option for quick running flows, or ones that don't expose lots of opportunities for parallelism.